arup-banerjee/ngx-draggable-widget/README.md

 #### Styling
 ------------

-There are three elements that can be styled with ngx-draggable-widget, the container itself `.container`, the items `.widget` and the placeholder `.placeholder`.
+There are three elements that can be styled with ngx-draggable-widget, the container itself `.widget-container`, the items `.widget` and the placeholder `.widget-placeholder`.
 The demo includes some basic styling in NgWidgetContainer.css which you can include in your app's `styleUrls` property.
 It also includes some @media queries styles to handle responsiveness on smaller screens.
 This simple force the boxes to full width and puts them inline in their original order.
 This is optional functionality and does not need to be included.
 In order for correct functionality, the required styles are added by the classes themselves at run-time:

 ```css
 .widget-container {